Upcoming events

 Thursday 26 October – Sunday 29 October 2023

-Our partner at Universitas Gadjah Mada, Yogyakarta, Indonesia, is holding the second part of our Australia Awards Fellowship vaccine research training program.
+Our partner at Universitas Gadjah Mada, Yogyakarta, Indonesia, held the second part of our Australia Awards Fellowship vaccine research training program.

 COVID-19 vaccine mandates – the good, the bad and the ugly